Adina Bar-On: Adina Bar-On on film

 Starting with the performance based film "A Woman of the Pots", Bar-On prepared a number of films and video installation which are important for understanding her approach to the art: "Portrait" (1999), "View" (2001) (as an aftermath of a performance under the same name), "Room" and "Motherland" (both in 2001).

 A relationship between live-art and film/video image was already explored in "Breath" (1994) and possibly this performance leaves a trace of what the artist thinks about film representation of live-art.

 Bar-On played an important role in Amos Gitai 1990 film "Birth of a Golem" (Naissance d'un golem: Carnet de notes), giving an expressive improvised performance in the movie, and appearing on a screen in the moment when the story of a Golem is told.
 She also helped to direct Annie Lennox in her role as Golem's figure in the cave scene.

-Adina Bar-On's full documentation of work on film in now hosted by The Art of Action Archives, organization focused on anthropological research and preservation of performance art masterpieces.
+Adina Bar-On's full documentation of work on film is now hosted by The Art of Action Archives, an organization focused on anthropological research and preservation of performance art masterpieces.

 Students' work

-During the years of teaching about visual communication, Bar-On managed to contact young artists of different sensitivity and working on future aesthetics of a new era.
-Still not theoretically described nor defined aesthetics of Bar-On is an inspiration for new generation of artists.
+During her years of teaching visual communication, Bar-On worked with young artists exploring future aesthetics.
+Bar-On’s aesthetics, not yet formally defined, have influenced a new generation of artists.